aspectran/aspectran/README.md

 The following packages based on the `com.aspectran.core` package exist to support various execution environments.

-* `com.aspectran.daemon`: Supports running Aspectran in the background on Unix-based or Windows operating systems
+* `com.aspectran.daemon`: Provides a daemon that runs Aspectran as a service in the background on Unix-based or Windows operating systems
+* `com.aspectran.embed`: Provides an interface that can be used by embedding Aspectran in Java applications
-* `com.aspectran.shell`: Provides an interactive shell for providing Aspectran services on the command line
+* `com.aspectran.shell`: Provides an interactive shell that lets you use or control Aspectran directly from the command line
-* `com.aspectran.embed`: Provides the ability to embed Aspectran in other Java applications
+* `com.aspectran.shell-jline`: Provides an interactive shell using the feature-rich JLine
 * `com.aspectran.web`: Provides overall functionality for building web applications within a web application container
-* `com.aspectran.with.jetty`: Supports for building standalone Web application that is built-in Jetty server
+* `com.aspectran.with.jetty`: Add-on package for integrating Embedded Jetty
+* `com.aspectran.with.mybatis`: Add-on package for integrating MyBatis

 ## Maven dependencies